 A day exploring the Cape Peninsula begins at Hout Bay and continues along Chapman's Peak – a spectacular coastal drive – as we make our way to Cape Nature Reserve and Cape Point, at the very tip of the peninsula.

 During our return journey to Cape Town we stop at Boulders Beach, where you can see the penguins that make their home here.
 We'll then continue through Simon's Town, Fish Hoek and Muizenberg, finally reaching Kirstenbosch Botanical Gardens, beautifully positioned against the slopes of Table Mountain.

 We'll get together and head to a restaurant for our welcome dinner this evening.
 African food is traditionally shared and enjoyed with family and friends and tonight's meal is no exception.
 Feel the heartbeat of Africa with our pre-dinner interactive djembe drumming session, then enjoy your meal, which is served in generous individual and shared portions.
 Each dish is brought to your table with country of origin, cooking techniques and spicing explained - a real experience!

 Day 4 Cape Town - at Leisure

 Today has been left free for you to explore Cape Town at your own pace.
 The Victoria and Alfred Waterfront has sweeping views of the ocean, harbour, city bowl and Table Mountain, and is the perfect place to relax with many excellent restaurants and attractions.
-We also offer two optional excursions today - a morning tour of Cape Town's oldest black township, and an afternoon visit to the Western Cape Winelands region where we'll visit the Spice Route and experience local artisan crafts, before making our way to Franschoek for a wine-tasting.
-We round off the day with a walking tour of Stellenbosch, before heading back to Cape Town.
+We also offer two optional excursions today - a morning tour of Cape Town's oldest black township, and an afternoon visit to the Western Cape Winelands region, where we'll meet artisans at the Spice Route Destination and enjoy tastings of local produce.
+We'll also explore Stellenbosch on foot and visit a farm for a wine-tasting.

 Day 5 Cape Town - Oudtshoorn